ewradcliffe/Reading-Abbey-Quarter/README.md

 4. Navigate to the 'Pages' section, select the branch to deploy and save the changes.

 The link to website is https://ewradcliffe.github.io/Reading-Abbey-Quarter/

+Please note that to save any changes, please save as usual, then 'git add .' followed by 'git commit -m "summerise changes." followed by 'git push' to push changes to github.

 ## Credits